 Venue & Physical stuff

-- swag. stickers, whatever, doesn't need to be expensive or fancy or useless or hackneyed.
+- Swag. stickers, whatever, doesn't need to be expensive or fancy or useless

 Getting the word out